-Section 1 Questions Yes No Vetting Questions: In answering these questions, please include 'spent convictions' Rehabilitation of Offenders Act 1974, and traffic convictions (other than parking fines). under the As an adult or a juvenile, have you ever committed an offence that has resulted in a prison sentence (including custodial, suspended or deferred sentence and sentences served at a young offenders' institution or community home)?
+Section 1 Questions Yes No Vetting Questions: In answering these questions, please include 'spent convictions' Rehabilitation of Offenders Act 1974, and traffic convictions (other than parking fines). unde er the As an adult or a juvenile, have you ever committed an offence that has resulted in a prison sentence (including custodial, suspended or deferred sentence and sentences served at a young offenders' institution or community home)?
 Are you a registered sex offender or subject to a registration requirement in respect of any other conviction?
-Do you have an existing County Court/Tribunal Judgment (CCJ) made against you?
-Have you been registered bankrupt and your bankruptcy debts discharged within the last three years or your bankruptcy debts have not been discharged?
 Other Questions Yes No Are you a member of the British National Party (BNP), Combat 18, National Front or any similar organisations?
 Do you take an active part in politics and intend to continue these activities if successful with your application to become a police officer?
-Are you 18 years old or over?
-You must be at least 18 in order to apply for the role of police officer.
+Are you 17 years old or over?
+You must be at least 17 in order to apply for the role of police officer, though please note that you cannot start in the role of Police Officer until you are 18 years old.
 There is no upper age limit for applying to the police service.
 But please bear in mind that the normal retirement age for police officers is 60 years and that new recruits are required to undertake a two-year probationary period.
 Have you previously submitted an application, either with Thames Valley Police or any other police force in England and Wales for the role of police officer, and been rejected within the last 6 months?